-The Chief Compliance Officer will review client account performance at least biannually to compare the client's performance against their benchmark.
-In addition, the Chief Compliance Officer will review each client's targeted asset allocation against the actual asset allocation at least annually.
+The Chief Compliance Officer or her designee will review client account performance at least bi-annually to compare the client's performance against their benchmark.
+In addition, the Chief Compliance Officer or her designee will review each client's targeted asset allocation against the actual asset allocation at least annually.
 This supervision is implemented to ensure the Advisor does not deviate from the client's investment strategy as described in the Investment Management Agreement and to hold the advisor accountable for any significant deviations from the benchmark.